Unlike behavior or stress, diet is one of the more easily studied, and therefore better understood, environmental

 Familiar nutrients like folic acid, B vitamins, and SAM-e (S-Adenosyl methionine, a popular over-the-counter supplement) are key components of this methyl-making pathway.
 Diets high in these methyl-donating nutrients can rapidly alter gene expression, especially during early development when the epigenome is first being established.

 Your mother's diet during pregnancy and your diet as an infant can affect your epigenome in ways that stick with you into adulthood.
 Animal studies have shown that a diet with too little methyl-donating folate or choline before or just after birth causes certain regions of the genome to be under-methylated for life.

 For adults too, a methyl-deficient diet leads to a decrease in DNA methylation, but the changes are reversible when methyl is added back to diet.

 Eating For Two

 When researchers fed pregnant yellow mice a methyl-rich diet, most of her pups were brown and stayed healthy for life.
 These results show that the environment in the womb influences adult health.
 In other words, our health is not only determined by what we eat, but also what our parents ate.

 Of Toxins and Supplements

-Chemicals and additives that enter our bodies can also affect the epigenome.
+Chemicals that enter our bodies can also affect the epigenome.
 Bisphenol A (BPA) is a compound used to make polycarbonate plastic.
 It is in many consumer products, including water bottles and tin cans.
-When controversial reports questioning the safety of BPA came out in 2008, some merchants ceased to carry products made with BPA.
+Controversial reports questioning the safety of BPA came out in 2008, prompting some manufacturers to stop using the chemical.

-However, when BPA-exposed, pregnant yellow mice were fed methyl-rich foods, the offspring were predominantly brown.
+However, when mothers were fed BPA along with methyl-rich foods, the offspring were more likely to be brown and healthy—like the one on the right.
 The maternal nutrient supplementation had counteracted the negative effects of exposure.

 Don't Count Dad Out